MetaweaveTeam/Argora-Protocol/README.md

 >⚠️ At this stage, argora is in Alpha version.
 The protocol is going to be different in the Beta version to enable more feature and interactivity as a social content market.

-A post submitted on Argora is called a Weeve.
+__A post submitted on Argora is called a Weeve__.
 At the moment, a weeve support unlimited text size and picture.
 It is planed to support more media in the next protocol version.

 # Argora Protocol v1.1 (Alpha)